Workflows & Recipes

 All six are available through the Security & Risk category endpoint (/hive_security_risk/mcp) or the root MCP endpoint.

-The security use case is the narrowest wedge where the difference between DIY and Hive is most dramatic:
+The security use case shows the difference between a do-it-yourself integration and Hive clearly:

 - One API key vs three.
 Every additional provider is another secret to rotate, another dashboard to monitor, another billing account to manage.